 What is Gastroesophageal Reflux Disease?

 - Heartburn: a burning feeling in the upper abdomen.
-It can travel through the chest and into the throat and neck.
-It is believed to be caused by acid irritating the oesophagus.
+It can travel through the chest and into the throat and neck and is believed to be caused by acid irritating the oesophagus.

 - Regurgitation: a warm salty, bitter taste in the mouth.
 It occurs when stomach contents flow back into the mouth, often when belching.
 Sometimes food may physically regurgitate to the mouth.